Entities

 to the customer

-Lynk Governance makes sure Entities are unique:
+Lynk makes sure Entities are unique:

 Lynk Discovery makes it easy to bootstrap your project and define entities automatically.
-Read more on this on the Discovery page.
+Read more on this on the page.